GabrielFrigo4/SDL-Sharp/README.md

 So the SDL.CreateWindow() function returns a Window and not a Window* (exemple)

-However Surface, Chunck and others are not pointers, so the functions return a Surface* (example)
+However Surface, Chunk and others are not pointers, so the functions return a Surface* or PSurface (example), in these cases there are P(Structure name) such as PChunk, PSurface...
+(P of pointer)

 to be able to use pointers in C#, you have to enable Unsafe Code and use these pointers (void*) inside an unsafe { //Pointers here// }